 As noted above, Green Card holders who fail to obtain permission for an extended absence from the US are likely to be found to have abandoned their Lawful Permanent Resident status.
 To return to the United States such individuals would normally require a new immigrant visa; however, individuals who have been unable to return to the US due to circumstances beyond their control may seek permission to enter as a Special Immigrant-Returning Resident.
 Such individuals must still establish eligibility for an immigrant visa, including a new medical examination, but do not need a new immigrant petition.

 Lost/Expired Green Card

 If you are temporarily outside the United States and have lost your Green Card or your Green Card has expired, don't panic.
 First, remember the Green Card is not Lawful Permanent Resident Status; it is proof of LPR status.
 You don't have to go back to the beginning.
-Second, there is a process for obtaining a Transportation Letter from USCIS to allow you to board a flight returning to the US.
+Second, there is a process for obtaining a Transportation Boarding Foil from the embassy to allow you to board a flight returning to the US.
 In the case of an expired Green Card, you may not need any special permission at all, depending on the airline.

 Giving Up Your Green Card